Validating Streaming JSON Documents with Learned VPAs: Introduction

-In this paper, we rely on the formalization work of \cite{DBLP:conf/www/PezoaRSUV16} and propose a \emph{streaming} algorithm for validating JSON documents against JSON schemas.
+In this paper, we rely on the formalization work of~\cite{DBLP:conf/www/PezoaRSUV16} and propose a \emph{streaming} algorithm for validating JSON documents against JSON schemas.
 To our knowledge, this is the first JSON validation algorithm that is streaming.
-For XML, works that study streaming document validation base such algorithms on the construction of some automaton (see, e.g.,~\cite{DBLP:conf/pods/SegoufinV02}, for XML). \ifanonymous The authors of \cite{DBLP:conf/tacas/BruyerePS22} first experimented with one-counter automata for this purpose. \else In~\cite{DBLP:conf/tacas/BruyerePS22}, we first experimented with one-counter automata for this purpose. \fi We submit that \emph{visibly-pushdown automata} (VPAs) are a better fit for this task --- this is in line with~\cite{DBLP:conf/www/KumarMV07}, where the same was proposed for streaming XML documents.
-In contrast to one-counter automata,\footnote{By nesting objects and arrays, we can obtain a set of JSON documents that encodes $\{a^n b^m c^m d^n \mid n,m \in \mathbb{N}\}$ --- the prototypical context-free language that is not accepted by one-counter automata.} we show that VPAs are expressive enough to capture the language of JSON documents satisfying any JSON schema.
+For XML, works that study streaming document validation base such algorithms on the construction of some automaton (see, e.g.,~\cite{DBLP:conf/pods/SegoufinV02}, for XML). \ifanonymous The authors of~\cite{DBLP:conf/tacas/BruyerePS22} first experimented with one-counter automata for this purpose. \else In~\cite{DBLP:conf/tacas/BruyerePS22}, we first experimented with one-counter automata for this purpose. \fi We submit that \emph{visibly-pushdown automata} (VPAs) are a better fit for this task --- this is in line with~\cite{DBLP:conf/www/KumarMV07}, where the same was proposed for streaming XML documents.
+In contrast to one-counter automata,\footnote{By nesting objects and arrays, we obtain a set of JSON documents encoding $\{a^n b^m c^m d^n \mid n,m \in \mathbb{N}\}$, a context-free language that requires two counters.} we show that VPAs are expressive enough to capture the language of JSON documents satisfying any JSON schema.

 More importantly, we explain that \emph{active learning} \textit{\`a la} Angluin~\cite{DBLP:journals/iandc/Angluin87} is a good alternative to the automatic construction of such a VPA from the formal semantics of a given JSON schema.
-This is possible in the presence of labeled examples or a domain expert that can answer membership and (approximate) equivalence queries about a set of JSON documents.
+This is possible in the presence of labeled examples or a computer program that can answer membership and (approximate) equivalence queries about a set of JSON documents.
 This learning approach has two advantages.
 First, we derive from the learned VPA a streaming validator for JSON documents.
 Second, by automatically learning an automaton representation, we circumvent the need to write a schema and subsequently validate that it represents the desired set of JSON documents.
 Indeed, it is well known that one of the highest bars that users have to clear to make use of formal methods is the effort required to write a formal specification, in this case, a JSON schema.